tshoniunathi/AWS-ReStart-Journey/Labs/Linux/Bash Cell Scripting/Readme.md

    ![images alt](https://github.com/tshoniunathi/AWS-ReStart-Journey/blob/a6bcf8e802bfc353437349c527c55ebe9777d79b/Linux/Bash%20Cell%20Scripting/Images/Bash%20Cell%20Scripting%203.png)

+## Overall learning experience
+**Challenges**
+- Navigating Nano terminal
+- Struggle with loops and conditions
+- Lack of clear error messages.
+- Struggle with remebering some commands

+**Wins**
+- Clearer understanding of how Linux works- how commands interact with files and permissions
+- Boosted efficiency with automation- learning how to automate file creations and systems checks
+- Creating realworld scripts- create batch files

 ## Conclusion
 Using Bash shell scripting to create directories saves time and also reduces human error in file management.
 It highlights the ability to automate routine tasks, demonstrating a fundamental and practical Linux skill that is valuable in both development and system administration.